 An explicit expression for the pressure in terms of temperature, chemical potential and flow speed can be obtained from Eq.~\eqref{eq:mass} and the relation for the pressure in Eq.~\eqref{eq:macrovalues_eq}, resulting in:

 where the last line is obtained with Eq.~\eqref{eq:CmuT_apx} and $C_P$ is given by:

-which can be interpreted as the pressure for vanishing flow speed.
+which can be interpreted as the pressure for vanishing flow speed, analogous to $C_\mu$ and $C_T$ being the chemical potential and temperature for vanishing flow speed, respectively.
 The relation is presented for $D = 2$ and $D = 3$ in Fig.~\ref{fig:CA_CP_CX}b.
 The pressure can also be related to the cross section $A$ by combining Eq.~\eqref{eq:CA_apx} with Eq.~\eqref{eq:pressure_apx}: